 - And more.

-But in 2020 and 2021, Staycationers will also include travellers who would normally travel internationally but now can’t.
+But now Staycationers also includes travellers who would normally travel internationally but now can’t.

 This group may include people who: